throw3278away/KerbalColoniesIndustrialProcesses/README.md

    * Depleted fuel recycling into EnrichedUranium or XenonGas
    * EnrichedUranium from Ore.
 Efficiency is designed to be terrible.
    * Lithium from Ore.
 Efficiency is designed to be terrible.
+5. Wild Blue Industries & Pathfinder[^2][^3]
+   * With Pathfinder installed, all buildings and upgrades will now take Equipment (equal to RocketParts) and Konkrete (equal to 4 * Ore + 4 * RocketParts).
+This places the construction of permanent KC colonies behind considerable logistics and/or medium/big Pathfinder bases.
+This patch is applied at ```LAST[zzzzKCIP]```.
+   * Production of Equipment, Konkrete and Coolant.
+Coolant is currently useless, as thermodynamics is not a thing in KC.
+#### Planned addtitions and changes
+6. MKS & USI (planned)
+   * With MKS installed, all buildings and upgrades will now take Special Equipment (equal to RocketParts in original recipes) and required Rocketparts will be multiplied by 4.
+Additionally, KC Research Compound will require 100 Prototypes to be built and updated.
+This places the construction of permanent KC colonies behind considerable logistics and/or medium/big MKS bases.
+This patch is applied at ```LAST[zzzzKCIP]```.
+This recipe change will take precedence over all other similar changes as long as MKS is installed.
+   * Entirety of MKS production chain is now available from ISRU facility.
 [^1]: Limited to planetary resources only, as KC Mining Facility is hardcoded to only check for resources in the planetary crust, not ocean, atmosphere or exosphere.
+[^2]: MKS patches (planned) will take precedence over all changes in this section.
+[^3]: EC generation and life support will be added once publically available KC has been updated with the proper systems.